datawowio/cm-ruby/INSTALL.md

-After install datawow
+After install CM

 Run the generator

-  rails generate datawow:install
+  rails generate cm:install

-This will install an initializer which describes ALL of Datawow's configuration options.
+This will install an initializer which describes ALL of CM's configuration options.